AlexCastVix/test/README.md

 To run correctly the code:
--Notebook and dataset should be in the same place -Having the correct Python packages (matplotlib, numpy, sklearn...)
+-Notebook and dataset should be in the same place -Having the correct Python packages (matplotlib, numpy, mlrose_hiive...)